-Practice-fly early and often.
-Only by test-flying can you master the skills of recovery system deployment, egg cushioning, and overall flight reliability and repeatability needed for success.

-Each team that enters this competition must conduct two NAR-observed "qualification" flights, fill out the attached score form for each one, and return it to AIA.
+Practice-fly early and often!
+Only by test-flying can you master the skills of recovery system deployment, egg cushion-ing, and overall flight reliability and repeatability needed for success.
+Teams that make the Finals have usually done over 20 practice flights in order to get the score needed to get there.
+Each team that enters this competition must conduct at least two and no more than three NAR-observed "qualification" flights, fill out the attached score form for each one, and return it to AIA.
 The preferred method for submission of successful qualification flights is via the registration portal at portal.rocketcontest.org.
 Submitting through the portal will give you instant notification that your score was received.
-You may also fax the form to 703-358-1133 or email it to QualificationFlights@aia-aerospace.org no later than 11:59 PM EST Monday, April 8, 2019.
+You may also fax the form to 703-358-1133 or email it to

+QualificationFlights@aia-aerospace.org no later than 11:59 PM EST Monday, April 5, 2021.
 NAR observers who observe a qualification flight attempt that is not successful (i.e. crash or broken egg) are asked to fax or e-mail the form on that flight directly to the AIA.
 Plan ahead for weather (rain or wind that "scrubs" a launch day, problems with the rocket's flight, etc.) and do not wait until the last minute to try and fly this flight.
-Teams must provide their own eggs and timing stopwatches for all qualifying and practice flights; pre-measured eggs and timers with watches will be provided by the NAR at the fly-offs.
+Teams must provide their own egg and timing stopwatches for all qualifying and practice flights; pre-measured eggs and timers with watches will be provided by the NAR at the fly-offs.

-Selection of the top 100 teams will be made on the basis of the lowest (best) 100 scores reported on the qualification flight forms.
-Score for any single flight is the total difference (in seconds and hundredths) by which the average timer-measured flight duration was outside the target range of 43.00 to 46.00 seconds (always a positive number) multiplied by FOUR; plus the total difference (in feet) between the altimeter-reported altitude and 856 feet (always a positive number).
+Selection of the top 100 teams will be made on the basis of the lowest (best) 100 scores reported on the qualification flight forms submitted by a team.
+Score for any single flight is the total difference (in seconds and hundredths) by which the average timer-measured flight duration was outside the target range of 40.00 to 43.00 seconds (always a positive number) multiplied by FOUR; plus the total difference (in feet) between the altimeter-reported altitude and 800 feet (always a positive number).
 The final score for determining Finals eligibility is the sum of the two best (of up to three permitted) scores submitted by a team.
-Note that any cracking of either of the eggs carried by the rocket is disqualifying.
+Note that any cracking of the egg carried by the rocket is disqualifying.

-The top 100 qualifying teams (but with a limit of no more than three from any single school or other sponsoring organization), based on their reported scores, will be invited to attend the competitive "fly-off" event that will be held on May 18, 2019 (alternate fly-off date will be May 19, 2019, in case of bad weather) at the Great Meadow Outdoor Center, The Plains, Virginia.
-All teams who submit a qualification flight form will be notified of their status by April 12, 2019 by a representative of the AIA, and the list of those accepted will be posted at www.rocketcontest.org.
+The top 100 qualifying teams (but with a limit of no more than two from any single school or other sponsoring organization), based on their reported scores, will be invited to attend the competitive "fly-off" event that will be held on May 15, 2021 (alternate fly-off date will be May 16, 2021, in case of bad weather) at the Great Meadow Outdoor Center, The Plains, Virginia.
+All teams who submit a qualification flight form will be notified of their status by April 9, 2021 by a representative of the AIA, and the list of those accepted will be posted at www.rocketcontest.org.
 Notification will be sent to you using the email addresses provided during the registration process.